The Patriot of Liberty Corner

 Richardt also tangled with officials over taxes.
 Although he qualified for a farmland tax assessment, he didn’t believe in providing receipts for his farm produce.
 As a result, for the better part of 40 years, the township would annually deny the assessment, and then Richardt would appeal to state Tax Court and win a lower assessment.

 Mr. Richardt also tangled with officials over taxes.
 Although he qualified for a farmland tax assessment, he didn’t believe in providing receipts for his farm produce.
-As a result, for the better part of 40 years, the township would annually deny the assessment, and then Mr. Richardt would appeal to state Tax Court and win a lower assessment.
+As a result, for the better part of 40 years, the township would annually deny the assessment, and then Mr. Richardt would appeal to the state Tax Court and win a lower assessment.

 The School Bus